Bright-Path/brightpath.github.io/src/content/beer/hefeweizen.md

 ---
 name: Hefeweizen
 abv: 4.3%
-description: >-
+description: >
-  Banana | Clove | Refreshing
+  Refreshing | Citrus | Golden

-  A classic Bavarian wheat beer.
-A refreshing ale with notes of banana and cloves and citrus finish.
+  This is a classic Bavarian style wheat beer.
+Brewed with 50% wheat malt and double decocted.
+It's perfect for hot summer days with its refreshing taste and strong citrus notes.
 tap: false
 tap_loc: 10
 canned: false